plilja/jackson-versioning/README.md

 ...
 ```

-But what if there was a way that only required a single model class that could be annotated to control conversion between versions of the raw data before deserialization and after serialization?
+But what if there was a way that only required a single model class that could be annotated to control conversion between versionsDescription of the raw data before deserialization and after serialization?
 That is what this Jackson module provides.

 ## Diagram
 ![Diagram](images/diagram.png)